stella-cv/stella_vslam_ros/README.md

 ## Tutorial

-Users unfamiliar with docker, ROS2, or OpenVSLAM should refer to the [tutorial](/doc/tutorial.md).
+Users unfamiliar with docker, ROS2, or stella_vslam should refer to the [tutorial](/doc/tutorial.md).